thenetcircle/event-bus/README.md

 <a href="https://thenetcircle.github.io/event-bus/assets/systems_and_eventbus2.png" target="_blank">![EventBus Workflow](https://thenetcircle.github.io/event-bus/assets/systems_and_eventbus2.png)</a>

-Following are some details of the defination:
+Following are some details of the definition:

 - First of all, EventBus intend to be a realtime system.
 It offers low latency, high throughput ways to transfer data from one side to another side.
 - Besides to be a realtime system, It encourages unified format of events/messages (defualt using [ActivityStreams 1.0](http://activitystrea.ms/specs/json/1.0/) format), But not mandatory.